Men And Eating Disorders

 According to BEAT in the UK, bulimia (or bulimia nervosa to give it its full name) makes up 19% of eating disorder cases.

-Bulimia is when people go through periods of eating a large volume of food in a short span of time, so basically binge eating, and then purging to try to remove that food from their system.
+Bulimia is when people go through periods of eating a large volume of food in a short span of time.
+Similar to binge eating, and then purging to try to remove that food from their system.
 This can be either by inducing vomiting, laxatives, excessive exercise, or maybe a combination of more than one.

 Some of the signs and symptoms are: